acquia/http-hmac-spec/README.md

 #### Secret Key

 The secret key should be a 256 to 512 bit binary value.
-The secret key should be stored as a base64-encoded string representation and decoded to binary before use.
+The secret key will normally be stored as a base64-encoded or hex-encoded string representation, but must be decoded to the binary value before use.

 #### Authorization Header